mvolkmann/MyUnixEnv/notes/11tyNotes.md

 add `_site/` to the `.gitignore` file since that only contains generated code.

+## Deploying 11ty sites

-The site can be published to a server by copying the contents of the `_site` directory to the server.
+An 11ty site can be published to a server by copying the contents of the `_site` directory to the server.

-A service like Netlify or Zeit NOW can be used to associated the repository so the site is rebuilt and deployed on every push.
+A service like Netlify or Zeit NOW can be used to associate a site repository so the site is rebuilt and deployed on every push.

+## Layouts

 To define layouts that are used for multiple pages: